Giving: The Intersection of Willing Generosity and Obligation

 Tuition is not something that every family can afford.
 That’s where, together, we come in…giving so we can: respond to God’s prompting or our alternate motivation; bless others; receive the Lord’s blessing; and meet a need that’s within our ability to carry out.

-Helping others through the Variable Tuition program and this Saturday’s auction is more than meeting a financial need.
+Helping others through the Variable Tuition program and Saturday’s auction is more than meeting a financial need.
 We believe there are no accidents in families exploring and applying to our school just as you are no accident in partnering with PCA.
-So if we believe that, then by extension, meeting a family’s financial need through the Variable Tuition program and our annual auction is also meeting a family’s spiritual need, academic need, and relational need.
+So if we believe that, then by extension, meeting a family’s financial need through the Variable Tuition program and our Annual Auction is also meeting a family’s spiritual need, academic need, and relational need.
 Your giving is literally reaping benefits beyond an accounts receivable bill.

 I will confess unabashedly that I want you, our donors and bidders and would-be donors and bidders, to give to Variable Tuition and participate in our auction because you believe in the mission of PCA and in the mission of Variable Tuition.
 I want you to give with a cheerful heart, out of a generous spirit rather than obligation.
 I want you to be affirmed in your giving and receive blessings you couldn’t have anticipated.
 I want you to be the Lord’s mortal problem-solver, seeing the need and then figuring out what’s within your ability to meet it.

 I want all of that, but that might not be God’s plan for your unique resources.
 So first, I would ask that you pray to ask God where He wants you to direct your finances and your talents and your time.
 This goes back to our first point: we must get to know the heartbeat and will of the Father.
-If you find yourself prompted to give to Variable Tuition and/or participate in Saturday’s auction (and I do promise that it’s a fun and engaging event!), then I would ask that you act on it now.
+If you find yourself prompted to give to Variable Tuition, Sponsor a child and/or participate in Saturday’s auction (and I do promise that it’s a fun and engaging event!), then I would ask that you act on it now.

 As you seek God’s will, I want to share with you a glimpse of our Variable Tuition families, which include:

-- Families where one or more family members has been struck with a life-altering illness
+- Families where one or more family members has been struck with a life-altering illness or death

 - Bullied children